pradumon14/Trinetra/README.md

 ### 2. Install Trinetra in Chrome

-1. Download or clone the Trinetra project files into a dedicated folder on your computer.
+1. Download or clone the Trinetra project files into a dedicated folder on your computer. (the `Trinetra.zip` file)
-2. Ensure you have an `icon.png` file (e.g., 128x128 pixels) in the root of this folder.
-3. Open Google Chrome and navigate to `chrome://extensions`.
+2. Open Google Chrome and navigate to `chrome://extensions`.
-4. Enable **Developer mode** using the toggle switch (usually in the top-right corner).
+3. Enable **Developer mode** using the toggle switch (usually in the top-right corner).
-5. Click the **Load unpacked** button.
+4. Click the **Load unpacked** button, or use **use .zip**.
-6. Select the folder where you saved the Trinetra extension files.
+5. Select the folder where you saved the Trinetra extension files. eg. `Trinetra.zip`
-7. "Trinetra: AI Web Guardian" should now appear in your list of extensions and its icon in your Chrome toolbar.
+6. "Trinetra: AI Web Guardian" should now appear in your list of extensions and its icon in your Chrome toolbar.

 ### 3. Configure and Use Trinetra